Bizagi Diagnostics is a toolkit that provides monitoring options for Automation Server operations in a Test or Production environment.

-Notice that at any time, in any chart, you may zoom in by defining an enclosed smaller time frame with your mouse (i.e by drawing a square to frame the portion you want to see in bigger detail):
+At any time, in any chart, you can zoom in by defining a smaller time frame with your mouse.
+Draw a square to frame the portion you want to see in more detail:

-Notice that at any time, in any chart, you may choose to produce a hyperlink that shares that same view for another user.
+At any time, in any chart, you can produce a hyperlink and share the same view with other users.

 The hyperlink includes filtering options you are using for that chart:

-The overview option provides a first impression that seeks to summarize the general behavior of Automation Server and its performance.
+The overview option provides a first impression that summarizes the general performance of Automation Server.

-oTotal duration: Decomposes into the following other 3 (it is their sum); and it is highlighted in a pale blue color.
+oTotal duration: This is the sum of the other three measurements, and it is highlighted in pale blue.

-oDatabase time: Represents the time spent in database engine tasks such as running SQL queries or procedures; and it is highlighted in a dark gray color.
+oDatabase time: Time spent in database engine tasks such as running SQL queries or procedures; and it is highlighted in dark gray.

-oBizagi time: Represents the time spent in running logic or other Bizagi tasks; and it is highlighted in a pale green color.
+oBizagi time: Time spent running logic or other Bizagi tasks; it is highlighted in pale green.

-Given that Automation Server provides a Work portal which is accessed through a browser (being a web application), a request in Bizagi includes those actions that produce an HTTP request to be sent over to the Bizagi server (and which in turn, require that Automation Server processes and replies to each of those requests).
+Since Automation Server provides a Work portal which is accessed through a browser as a web application, a request in Bizagi includes actions that produce an HTTP request to send to the Bizagi server, and which in turn, require that Automation Server process and reply to each request.

 This means that a request as considered by these charts, includes whenever a new case is created, or an activity is completed, as well as other HTTP requests fired by the Work portal as needed by Bizagi.

-•Bizagi Apdex indicator: A standard application performance index that will suggest under which conditions Automation Server is operating (for the pre-defined time frame, shown in the chart as the horizontal axis).
+•Bizagi Apdex indicator: A standard application performance index that indicates under which conditions Automation Server is operating (for the pre-defined time frame, shown in the chart as the horizontal axis).

 Whenever Automation Server starts up or is restarted, the Apdex may show that Bizagi may take a minute or so to reach a state of optimal performance.

-•Error rate (percentage): The percentage of reported errors while considering the successful requests (for the pre-defined time frame, shown in the chart as the horizontal axis).
+•Error rate (%): The percentage of reported errors compared to successful requests for the pre-defined time frame, shown in the chart as the horizontal axis.